-Yale has a long and storied tradition of excellence in macroeconomics and is currently one of the most vibrant macro research groups in the world.
-It includes faculty leading the ﬁeld in both theory and empirical research as well as several faculty influencing current policy debates.
-It consistently trains and places macroeconominists in leading universities and policy institutions around the world.
+Yale has a long and storied tradition of excellence in macroeconomics.
+The current Macroeconomics group includes faculty leading the ﬁeld in both theory and empirical research, as well as several faculty influencing current policy debates.

 The Macroeconomics group at Yale draws upon the distinguished legacy of Tjalling Koopmans, Arthur M. Okun, and James Tobin, and more recently William Brainard, William Nordhaus, and Robert Shiller, integrating advanced macroeconomic theory with a wide range of policy-related research.
 Faculty research interests encompass virtually all principal areas of macroeconomics, with a special focus on macroeconomic theory and quantitative analysis.

 The Cowles Research Program in Macroeconomics supports faculty and graduate students who are pushing the research frontier to provide new foundations to the field and to directly impact the public policy debate.
 Under the Program umbrella, a wide range of initiatives—visiting scholars, research support to faculty and graduate students, conferences, guest lectures, data acquisitions—contribute to generate a rich flow of leading research on a broad spectrum of policy-relevant topics including: unemployment and wage inequality, inflation and monetary policy, technological innovation and economic growth, the macroeconomic analysis of climate change, the role of information imperfections in propagating business cycles and destabilizing financial markets, and the distribution of economic activity in space.